80 for Brady: Production

 It was announced in February 2022 that Tom Brady, then recently retired for the first time from his football career, would produce and appear in the film, to be directed and cowritten by Kyle Marvin.
 The film is inspired by a real-life group of Patriots fans known as the "Over 80 for Brady" club; the grandson of one member pitched the idea for a film.
 Lily Tomlin, Jane Fonda, Rita Moreno and Sally Field also joined the cast.
 In March, Sara Gilbert, Glynn Turman, Bob Balaban, Ron Funches, Jimmy O. Yang and Harry Hamlin were added to the cast.
 That same month, Brady reversed his decision to retire from the NFL, although he eventually retired for good in February 2023.
 Marvin said that the announcement was "certainly news to us, so we had to adapt".

 Filming began by March 2022, with the production receiving a tax credit to film in California.
 In June, filming wrapped, with Billy Porter and Guy Fieri added to the cast.
-By July 14, 2022, former Patriots Rob Gronkowski, Danny Amendola and Julian Edelman joined the film.
+By July 14, 2022, former Patriots Rob Gronkowski, Danny Amendola and Julian Edelman were announced as having had joined the film.